cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Searching-BreadthFirstSearch.md

 - Find all nodes reachable from start node (both BFS and DFS)
 - If tree, level-order traversal
 - Find shortest distance in unweighted graph (add distance field to each node, when enqueuing, set node's distance to current node + 1)
+- Searching for vertices which are closer to the source

 #
 ## Algorithms